Understanding how to conduct a thorough LLC search is crucial if you’re considering forming an LLC or want to learn about other LLCs.

 2. Secretary of State Databases

-Regardless of the state, all corporations, limited liability companies, and other business entities must be registered with Secretary of State databases [3].
+In every state, corporations, limited liability companies, and other businesses must register with Secretary of State databases [3].

 The Secretary of State's office usually offers online business name search services for their business entity registrant database.